-To control the lighting of cars, several solutions are possible.
+To control the lighting of coaches, several solutions are possible.
 First, no control at all!
-The car stays lit in daylight.
+The coach stays lit in daylight.
 Why not, if the light intensity is moderate.
 Then, control by DIP switch placed under the chassis.
-This is not always very discreet, and this requires passing wires between the car’s floor and ceiling.
-In addition, it is obviously necessary to remove the car from the track to actuate the switch.
+This is not always very discreet, and this requires passing wires between the coach’s floor and ceiling.
+In addition, it is obviously necessary to remove the coach from the track to actuate the switch.

 After, you have the solution using a reed switch, operated by a magnet.
 Placed under the roof, it is easily actuated.
 The problem is that for most reeds, the closing is momentary: when you move the magnet away, the switch reopens.
 So some have imagined more or less complex electronic circuits, based on flip-flops or bistable relays, or even microcontroller, to memorize the state of the reed.
 Forgetting that at the slightest power cut, this memorization is lost!
 Not to mention the whole bulk.

 And then there is THE solution: the latching reed switch.
 It works as follows: a tiny magnet, unable to close the contact by itself, is stuck on the reed switch.
 When approaching the control magnet, with its poles oriented in the same direction as the tiny one, the magnetic fluxes add up, and the contact closes.
 When the control magnet is moved away, the tiny magnet is able to hold the contact closed by itself.

 Et voilà!
 We memorized the order!
 Yes, but how to reopen the contact?
 Well, nothing easier: only approach again the control magnet, but with its poles reversed.
 This time, the magnetic fluxes will be subtracted, and the tiny magnet will release the contact that will open again.